 RapiDome Tech Specs

-The RapiDome is a compact 25.5 in. octodome-shaped umbrella style system that allows you to quickly open and close the unit, while its shallow 10.5 in. depth lets you work comfortably in tight spaces.
+The RapiDome by Photoflex is a compact 25.5 in. octodome-shaped umbrella style system that allows you to quickly open and close the unit, while its shallow 10.5 in. depth lets you work comfortably in tight spaces.
 With a bright silver interior that will help you maximize the light output from your speedlight, the RapiDome’s primary design is that of a portable, collapsible Beauty Dish.
 The reversible deflector dish is designed to reduce the center hotspot and produce even light output from edge to edge.

 Constructed of solid aluminum the RapiDome is lightweight yet durable.
 It is worth mentioning that the RapiDome comes with a three year warranty from Photoflex.

 The cold shoe bracket is height-adjustable and rotatable, which allows it to be compatible with nearly all shoe-mounted flashes.You won’t need a speedring to use this unit.
 It also has a built-in adjustable light stand mount that fits stands up to 5/8ths of an inch.

 Photoflex didn’t stop there with the design and function of the RapiDome.
 The RapiDome ships with a removable diffusion panel which can be used to soften the RapiDome’s light output with or without the deflector dish in place.
 You can gain even more control of your speedlight with the eggcrate grid for more dramatic portrait photography.